bojeebs/2048/README.md

 ### MVP Goals and Schedule

 #### MVP
-  -Tiles move all 4 directions and merge when moved into each other -A Tile auto generates after every move
+  *Tiles move all 4 directions and merge when moved into each other *A Tile auto generates after every move
-  -New game button resets game with just 2 randomly placed tiles -Game directions/rules at bottom
+  *New game button resets game with just 2 randomly placed tiles *Game directions/rules at bottom

 #### Post-MVP

-  -Add score and high score to game after every merge -Add neon or Cyberpunk styling to game board
+  *Add score and high score to game after every merge *Add neon or Cyberpunk styling to game board
-  -Add soundtrack to game/sound effects to clicks in-game -Tiles change color after every merge.
+  *Add soundtrack to game/sound effects to clicks in-game *Tiles change color after every merge.